tonik/theme/README.md

 ## Folders and Files Structure

-This starter theme introduces "easy to follow" folder structure, which enforce to divide your theme logic into separate files.
+This starter theme introduces "easy to follow" folder structure, which enforces to divide your theme logic into separate files.

 ```
 themes                              # — Root of your theme